-In the immediate vicinity of San Diego are more than five hundred points of historic and sightseeing interest; and every known means of sport and recreation stimulate the joy of living.
+In the immediate vicinity of San Diego are

+more than five hundred points of historic and sightseeing interest; and every known means of sport and recreation stimulate the joy of living.
 The City boasts the most equable year 'round climate in California.

-The giant promontory of Point Loma protects San Diego's land-locked harbor.
-On North Island is the most important naval air base on the Pacific Coast.
+The giant promontory of Point Loma protects San Diego's landlocked harbor.
+On North Island is the chief naval air base of the West Coast.
 San Diego is the home base for the submarines, destroyers and light cruisers of the Pacific fleet.
-Visitors' days are popular and a visit on board one of Uncle Sam's men-o-war will thrill you.

 You will want to visit the Mission Hills residential section, Old Town, the birthplace of California, Ramona's Marriage Place and "Wishing Well," Point Loma, Sunset Cliffs, the Army and Navy reservations, and many other places.
 In Balboa Park, a botanical fairyland, are the beautiful Spanish type buildings that have housed three World's Fairs.
-Near Balboa Park is Lindbergh Field, the birthplace of "We"; and here also the Scripps Institute of Oceanography, renowned in the world of science.

-Across the bay is glamorous Coronado, a beautiful and fashionable beach suburb, noted for its palm-lined streets and exquisite ocean sunsets.
+Across the bay is glamorous Coronado, a beautiful and fashionable beach suburb, noted for its palmlined streets and exquisite ocean sunsets.
 In a lovely garden setting is famous Hotel Del Coronado on the Silver Strand.